KitsuneDev/KitsuneDev/README.md

 I am currently working on my personal website, [available here.](https://akitsune.dev/)
 <!--- END: NOX -->
 ## `> whoami` :sunglasses:
 Allo!
-I'm 21 years old and a student at Sacred Heart University.
-I'm also the CEO/CTO of SUNE Studios LLC.
-I'm also the former Technology Director of ColBand Care, a volunteer-based organization that focuses on mental health.
+I'm Lunae, and I'm 21 years old.
+I've been coding since I was 13, starting th Minecraft Mods.
+Nowadays, I do both coding and system administration, ranking Top 50 TypeScript and Top 10 developers in the US.
+I'm originally Brazilian, but I currently live and work in the US.

 **Sanity Warning:**